Identity Cards Act 2006: Ending of the scheme

 In the Conservative–Liberal Democrat coalition agreement that followed the 2010 general election, the new government announced that they planned to scrap the ID card scheme, including the National Identity Register (as well as the next generation of biometric passports and the ContactPoint database), as part of their measures "to reverse the substantial erosion of civil liberties under the Labour Government and roll back state intrusion."

-In a document published in May 2010 at the time of the Queen's Speech, the new Government announced that the scrapping of the scheme would save approximately £86,000,000 over the following 4 years, and avoid a further £800,000,000 in maintenance costs over the decade which were to have been recovered through fees.
+In a document published in May 2010 at the time of the Queen's Speech, the new Government announced that the scrapping of the scheme would save approximately £86 million over the following 4 years, and avoid a further £800 million in maintenance costs over the decade which were to have been recovered through fees.

-On 27 May 2010, the draft Identity Documents Act 2010 was published with the aim of having it passed into law by August 2010.
-The government missed this target but expected the bill to become law before the new year.
-The Bill was passed by the House of Commons on 15 September 2010 and received Royal Assent on 21 December 2010.
-Section 1(1) of the Identity Documents Act repealed the Identity Cards Act 2006 on 21 January 2011 (making all ID cards invalid) and mandated the destruction of all data on the National Identity Register by 21 February 2011.
+The Identity Documents Act 2010 was announced on 27 May 2010, passed by the House of Commons on 15 September 2010 and received Royal Assent on 21 December 2010.
+Section 1(1) of the Identity Documents Act repealed the Identity Cards Act 2006 on 21 January 2011 (making ID cards invalid) and mandated the destruction of all data on the National Identity Register by 21 February 2011.

-The register was officially destroyed on Thursday, 10 February 2011, when the final 500 hard drives containing the register were shredded at RDC in Witham, Essex.

-Home Office Minister Damian Green said: "This marks the final end of the identity card scheme: dead, buried and crushed...
-What we are destroying today is the last elements of the national identity register, which was always the most objectionable part of the scheme."
+In May 2010 the Identity and Passport service stopped accepting applications for identity cards.
+On 21 January 2011, identity cards already issued became invalid, despite the cards themselves stating a 10-year expiry.

+In all around 15,000 National Identity Cards were issued until the act was repealed in 2011.
 A banker from Germany with joint British and Swiss nationality was arguably the last person to officially use the ID card on a flight from Düsseldorf to Manchester on 21 January 2011, landing 90 minutes before the scheme was officially scrapped at midnight.
+No refunds were offered to cardholders who paid £30 for the card.

+The National Identity Register was officially destroyed on Thursday, 10 February 2011, when the final 500 hard drives containing the register were shredded at RDC in Witham, Essex.

+Some aspects of the original Identity Cards Act were continued including biometric British passports as well as the Identity Card for Foreign Nationals, which were renamed and continued as Biometric Residence Permits (BRP).
+The new Identity Documents Act 2010 allows private companies to issue proof of age cards, under the PASS scheme.
+PASS scheme cards are not usable as identification in most circumstances except for purchasing age-restricted items.